konfound-project/konfound/joss-paper/paper.md

     ## To consider other predictors of interest, consider setting `test_all` to TRUE.

 The output presents two interpretations of the RIR.
 First, 74.956% of the estimated effect of `peop80` on `water81` would have to be attributed to bias to invalidate the inference.
 Equivalently, we would expect to have to replace 372 out of the 486 households (about 76%) with cases for which `peop80` had no effect to invalidate the inference.
-See [@frank2013; @frank2021] for guidelines on evaluating the RIR relative to the bias accounted for by observed covariates or published norms.
+We have created guidelines on evaluating the RIR relative to the bias accounted for by observed covariates or published norms [@frank2013; @frank2021].

 2.  **pkonfound**: This function quantifies the sensitivity for analyses which have already been conducted, such as in an already-published study or from analysis carried out using other software.
 This function calculates 1) how much bias there must be in an estimate to invalidate/sustain an inference which can be interpreted as the percentage of cases that would have to be replaced (with cases for which the predictor had no effect on the outcome) to invalidate the inference and 2) the impact of an omitted variable necessary to invalidate/sustain an inference for a regression coefficient (note: impact is defined as the correlation between omitted variable and focal predictor x correlation between omitted variable and outcome).

 ## *ITCV example for a regression analysis*

-For this example, the following parameters from a regression analysis would be entered into the `pkonfound` function: unstandardized beta coefficient for the predictor of interest (B = 2), standard error (SE = .4), sample size (n = 100), and the number of covariates (cv = 3).
+For this example, the following parameters from a regression analysis would be entered into the `pkonfound` function: unstandardized beta coefficient for the predictor of interest (`est_eff` = 2), estimated standard error (`std_err` = .4), sample size (`n_obs` = 100), and the number of covariates (`n_covariates` = 3).

     pkonfound(2, .4, 100, 3, index = "IT")

     ## Impact Threshold for a Confounding Variable:
-    ## The minimum impact of an omitted variable to invalidate an inference for a null hypothesis of 0 effect is based on a correlation of  0.568
+    ## The minimum impact of an omitted variable to invalidate an inference for
+    ## a null hypothesis of 0 effect is based on a correlation of  0.568 with
-    ##  with the outcome and at  0.568  with the predictor of interest (conditioning on observed covariates) based on a threshold of
+    ## the outcome and at  0.568  with the predictor of interest (conditioning
+    ## on observed covariates) based on a threshold of 0.201 for statistical
-    ## 0.201 for statistical significance (alpha = 0.05).
+    ## significance (alpha = 0.05).
     ##
     ## Correspondingly the impact of an omitted variable (as defined in Frank 2000) must be
     ## 0.568 X 0.568 = 0.323 to invalidate an inference for a null hypothesis of 0 effect.